Marvin-Remiigius/Masai_June_25_Hackathon/README.md

   - Pie chart of predicted real vs. fake jobs.
 - **Single & Bulk Prediction**:
   - Predict fraud probability for a single job posting via form.
-  - Upload a CSV for batch predictions (no 'fraudulent' column required).
+  - Upload a CSV for batch predictions (no 'fraudulent' column required), with visualizations for your batch.
+- **Job URL Prediction**:
+  - Paste a job posting URL (from supported job boards) to get an instant fraud prediction (job details are not shown for privacy and simplicity).
 - **User-Friendly Interface**: Built with Streamlit for easy interaction and visualization.

 ---